MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 In most cases, you don't.

 In most cases, we don't need to listen to value changes on each value.
 It's just not necessary.
-We can use a simple `ChangeNotifier`, even a `StatefulWidget`.
+We can use a simple `ChangeNotifier`, or even a `StatefulWidget`.
 This example bundles the state into the `ChangeNotifier`, and changing the first name or surname updates the UI.

 <figure>
   <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=850a8261c535cb64f80620ed372eff33"></iframe>
 </figure>

 You only need specialized Rx functionality when there is some special need to listen to multiple values that comprise other values.
 So, don't try to build Rx into every app level.
-It only makes things more complicated.
+It may add unnecessary complexity.

 ## Surveying the Rx Options